nikescar1/SupermodelAssistant/README.md

 # Supermodel's Assistant
-A Frontend for the Supermodel Sega Model 3 Emulator (Made in Unity)
+A Frontend for the Supermodel Sega Model 3 Emulator https://www.supermodel3.com/About.html

 # Unity Project
 Current Unity version of this project is 2021.3.1f1